czcorpus/kontext/README.md

 * **access to favorite corpora** (subcorpora, aligned corpora)
 * **interactive PoS tag tool** - in case of positional PoS tag formats an interactive tool can be used to write tag queries
 * a concordance/frequency/collocation listing can be **saved in Excel format** (xlsx)
+* concordance tokens and KWICs can be connected to external data services (e.g. dictionaries, encyclopedias)
 * a correct (i.e. the one calculating only with selected text types) i.p.m. can be calculated on-demand for ad-hoc subcorpora
-* result shuffling can be pre-set
-* less full page reloads

 ### internal features